Image Processing and Mixed Reality

 The Image Processing and Mixed Reality group at Birmingham City University consists of research staff and academic members from the School of Computing and Digital Technology.

 The group researches a range of new and exciting applications for analysing and processing still image and video data, and is linked directly to a wide variety of application domains.
-These include medical image analysis systems, video and image distribution systems, low-level image assessment, image feature classification, real-time video processing, 3D modelling and 3D processing, live television studios and real-time video processing systems.
+These include medical image analysis systems, video and image distribution systems, low-level image assessment, image feature classification, real-time video processing, mixed, augmented and virtual reality, live television studios and real-time video processing systems.

 3D surface segmentation of Computed Tomography (CT) Images